 You might not have taught a class before, but the odds are you have some form of training or mentoring experience.
 It could be tutoring at secondary school, or coaching a kids’ football team in your hometown, or even training new members of staff in your previous job.
 Employers want teachers with motivational and leadership skills, so use examples from previous experience which demonstrate these qualities.

 It can be difficult to get work in academies without any teaching experience, but private classes are a bit different – because it’s a personalised learning experience, students are more interested in a personal connection rather than a long list of your previous roles.
-Check out our blog on finding private classes – and once you’ve been teaching privately for a couple of months you’ll be able to go in to an interview with more paid experience to talk about.
+Create a profile on Superprof – and once you’ve been teaching privately for a couple of months you’ll be able to go in to an interview with more paid experience to talk about.

 You will have gained classroom time and teaching hours on your TEFL course, so talk about those classes – your lesson preparation, your classroom management techniques, the challenges and rewards of teaching.
 Giving detailed information about your training will show that you understand and are enthusiastic about the role of a teacher.